hashicorp/terraform-website/content/source/docs/cloud/agents/index.html.md

 #### Resilience

-If an agent terminates abnormally, any running jobs can be restarted where they left off by resubmitting them.
+It is possible that an agent process could be terminated unexpectedly (due to killing the process forcefully, power cycling the host machine, etc.).
 We strongly recommend pairing the agent with a process supervisor to ensure that it is automatically restarted in case of an error.

 (See **Agent Capacity Usage** below).